It’s too easy to waste money when it comes to advertising on Facebook.

 As a good marketer, you know that sometimes it takes a few tries to get people to the lower end of the sales funnel.
 That’s why you’d like to reach that person with another marketing message.

-You decide to run Facebook ads that are targeted towards people who’ve visited your website recently.
+You decide to run Facebook ads that target people who’ve visited your website recently.
 As an incentive, the Facebook ad includes a discount code so that people who buy can save 10%.

-The person who visited your website sees the ad, is impressed with the discount, and visits your site to make a purchase.
+The person who visited your website sees the ad and likes the discount, so they visit your site to make a purchase.
 Ring the cash register!

-Remarketing is a great way to “seal the deal” with people who’ve just been introduced to your brand.
+Remarketing is a great way to “seal the deal” with people recently introduced to your brand.

 If you want to use remarketing with Facebook, you’re going to need to include the Facebook pixel on your website.
 That’s a piece of code that records info about your visitors.

-Fortunately, Facebook offers clear instructions about how you can include its pixel on your site.
+Fortunately, Facebook offers simple instructions about how you can include its pixel on your site.

 Keep in mind that many of the tips discussed here will probably work for you.
 However, some might not.